matpakke/Security-Management-and-Governance-Royal-Holloway-London/Week 2.md

 Both CERTs and SOCs are not equivalent to IRTs and CSIRTs, but may play a role in incident management.

+## Three types of Incident Response Team identified in ISO/IEC 27035-2

+The three types are Single, Hierarchical, and Remote.
+You’re right!
+Single IRTs are typically only responsible for one organisation; Hierarchical IRTs typically connect multiple IRTs that focus on different aspects of security in larger organisations; and Remote IRTs are typically outsourced to third parties.

 ---

 # Incident response actions